vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 </details>

-Once you completed the initial update of your git repository hosting the server configuration, you need to set up the config server for your Spring Cloud instance.
+Once you completed the initial update of your git repository hosting the server configuration, you need to set up the config server for your Azure Spring Apps instance.
 As part of the setup process, you need to create a Personal Access Token (PAT) in your GitHub repo and make it available to the config server.

 [Guidance on config server setup](https://docs.microsoft.com/en-us/azure/spring-cloud/quickstart-setup-config-server?tabs=Azure-CLI&pivots=programming-language-java)
 [Guidance for a private repo with basic authentication](https://docs.microsoft.com/en-us/azure/spring-cloud/how-to-config-server#private-repository-with-basic-authentication)